turnerbenjamin/mb230_revision_notes/1_cases_knowledge_management_and_feedback/7_slas_and_entitlements.md

   - If a default SLA exists this will apply
   - else no SLA will apply
 - Else
-  - The entitlement associated with the applicable entitlement will apply
+  - The SLA associated with the applicable entitlement will apply

 ### Adding an SLA Timer to a Form